Friday, January 23, 2015

 Combine and Save$300 per person – 12 CHs | 1.2 CEUs

-Combine Childhood ADHD: Evidence-Based Practice and Practical Solutions with Ethics and Boundaries (Jan.
-29 only).
+Combine this program with the January 29 Ethics and Boundaries workshop.
 Regular price $348.

 Michael Axelrod, Ph.D. is currently the director of the University of Wisconsin-Eau Claire’s Human Development Center and an associate professor in the department of psychology.
 His research and clinical interests involve finding solutions to common but potentially harmful child and adolescent problems.
 He has written numerous professional papers and presented nationally on topics involving child, pediatric, and school psychology.
 Drawing on over 15 years’ experience providing clinical services to children, adolescents, and families, Dr. Axelrod uses his knowledge and expertise, along with a little humor, to teach practitioners ways to be more effective in everyday practice.